-As a result of the above developments, the filing rate of new claims against us over the past few years has decreased to below pre-2001 levels, and we were named as a defendant in one, one, and twenty new silicosis cases filed in 2020, 2019 and 2018, respectively.
-The main driver of the increase in cases filed in 2018 is 16 claims arising out of a single location in Mississippi.
-As of December 31, 2020, there were 52 active silica-related product liability claims pending in which U.S. Silica is a defendant.
+As a result of the above developments, the filing rate of new claims against us over the past few years has decreased to below pre-2001 levels, and we were named as a defendant in two, one, and one new silicosis cases filed in 2021, 2020 and 2019, respectively.
+As of December 31, 2021, there were 44 active silica-related product liability claims pending in which U.S. Silica is a defendant.
 Almost all of the claims pending against us arise out of the alleged use of our silica products in foundries or as an abrasive blast media and involve various other defendants.
 Prior to the fourth quarter of 2012, we had insurance policies for our predecessors that cover certain claims for alleged silica exposure for periods prior to certain dates in 1985 and 1986 (with respect to certain insurance).
 As a result of a settlement with a former owner and its insurers in the fourth quarter of 2012, some of these policies are no longer available to us and we will not seek reimbursement for any defense costs or claim payments from these policies.
 Other insurance policies, however, continue to remain available to us and will continue to make such payments on our behalf.

 The silica-related litigation brought against us to date has not resulted in material liability to us.
 However, we continue to have silica-related product liability claims filed against us, including claims that allege silica exposure for periods for which we do not have insurance coverage.
 Although the outcomes of these claims cannot be predicted with certainty, in the opinion of management, it is not reasonably possible that the ultimate resolution of these matters will have a material adverse effect on our financial position or results of operations that exceeds the accrual amounts.
 For more information regarding silica-related litigation, see Part I, Item 1A.
-Risk Factors of this Annual Report on Form 10-K and Note P - Commitments and Contingencies to our Consolidated Financial Statements in Part II, Item 8 of this Annual Report on Form 10-K.
+Risk Factors of this Annual Report on Form 10-K and Note O - Commitments and Contingencies to our Consolidated Financial Statements in Part II, Item 8 of this Annual Report on Form 10-K.